johngilbert2000/Siamese-in-progress/README.md

 <hr>

-To use the same Python environment that was originally used, download Anaconda (or Miniconda), activate a base anaconda environment, then in the terminal, do the following:
+To use the same Python environment that was originally used, download Anaconda (or Miniconda), then in the terminal, do the following:

 ```
+    source anaconda3/bin/activate
     conda create -n fast2 python=3.7.7
     conda activate fast2
     conda install jupyter